David-Liu-Again/fliu5044-tracker/README.md

 ### 🔍Filter and Sort Functions
 ![filter and search functions](https://github.com/David-Liu-Again/fliu5044-tracker/assets/128761089/08fe670a-e31d-499e-b878-dd1f693b9f08)

 The initial design for My Song History included a search bar, placed above the list of added songs.
 Users could enter an artist name, genre, year of release, or mood and the list below would automatically filter for any songs matching the user input, as the user types.
 Left of the search bar was a dropdown and toggle button, to allow users to sort the order of the songs in the list below.
 They could sort songs by artist name, year of release, song title, or date added by selecting an option on the dropdown.
-The toggle button would reverse the song order when clicked.
+The toggle button would reverse the sort order when clicked.

 This functionality is found in most search engines and music-streaming websites.
 Users would likely expect something like this, so it would be beneficial to add it in future iterations.

 ###  🔄 Auto-save and "Reset" button for Form
 Currently, the form resets itself when the user closes it.
 It would be better if the form automatically saved the user's input as they entered it, even if they closed the form or the browser tab.
 Then the user would not have to type in the details of their song all over again.
 To complement this, a "reset" button could be placed near the top of the form.
-When clicked, it could clear all the user input from the form. this would be useful if, halfway through filling out the form, a user decided that they no longer wanted to add a song.
+When clicked, it would clear all the user input from the form. this would be useful if, halfway through filling out the form, a user decided that they no longer wanted to add a song.

 ### 🔮Autofill for Form
 <img src="https://github.com/David-Liu-Again/fliu5044-tracker/assets/128761089/db280760-fc09-4d39-bc1d-2ab3419dfff8"  width="400" height="auto" style="margin = 0 auto">